Sommymira/Expert-spork/README.md

 # Expert-spork
-Insightful information is available here
+Insightful information is available here.
+This is a new project centering mostly on data analytics.